pulkit-jasti/Punto-Rojo/README.md

 And as we all know the biggest plus point of ethereum based database management is its immutability and the fact that everything gets stored on the chain permanently.
 Therefore, we'll know who entered a data in CoronaMeter.

+# What makes it awesome -

+1. Can be implemented on the pre-existing infrastructure

+2. Zero/very low cost of implementation

+3. Time required to get it up and running is low because the easy distribution

+4. Bringing transparency and credibility in the data about the number of positive cases and death cases in the ongoing pandemic.

+5. Increase the trust of the public on the pandemic data and government which should ultimately lead to more cooperation.

+6. Save the government a lot of money as there is no need for middlemen to handle the data or Verification agencies to verify the data.
+Everything will be done by the Smart Contract!

+7. In the current situation, the data might get corrupted or tampered with as there are so many people handling it.
+It also reduces accountability.
+Our App will prevent this from happening as nobody except the Hospitals will touch the input data.

+8. In the use of private servers, if something happens to the servers like the server goes down or gets destroyed, the data simply becomes either inaccessible or lost!.
+When kept on Ethereum blockchain or IPFS (a similar but cheaper technology) it is stored on nearly 10,000 nodes all around the world.
+You’ll need to destroy all the 10,000 nodes to actually be able to make data inaccessible.

 # How it does these things?